Mission Control

 Chief Information Officer — 30+ Years

-Managed IT through Y2K, dot-com collapse, cloud disruption, and COVID overnight remote.
-Knows Microsoft EA negotiation timing, why digital transformations fail, the real cost of MSP relationships, and what shadow IT actually signals.
+Managed IT through Y2K, dot-com collapse, cloud disruption and COVID overnight remote.
+Knows Microsoft EA negotiation timing, why digital transformations fail, and what shadow IT signals.
 Speaks peer-to-peer with enterprise IT buyers.
-Loads nightly IT infrastructure, cloud, and MSP intelligence on every invocation.
+Tracks nightly IT, cloud and MSP intelligence, and now advises on demand: builds the buyer business case, pressure-tests pricing and packaging, and reviews proposals through the buyer's economics.

 Automation Schedule